Save BIG on Beds & Mattresses Get EXTRA +5% off on Emma products!View Offers

-Find out who came out on top in our side-by-side mattress comparison of the internationally-awarded Emma Original mattress and the Ecosa mattress.
+Find out who came out on top in our side-by-side mattress comparison of the Top Scoring Emma Comfort mattress and the Ecosa mattress.

-With multiple international awards from independent testing agencies combined with its relatively lower prices, the Emma mattress has become synonymous with value for money the world over.
+With multiple international awards from independent testing agencies combined with its relatively lower prices, the Emma mattress has become synonymous with value for money all over the world.
 But how does it compare with its New Zealand counterparts?

 Boasting adjustable firmness, a waterproof protective layer and a longer than average warranty length the Ecosa mattress presents a strong argument for its case as top mattress in a box, but let’s see how well all these bells and whistles fare in actual practice?